-Africans Protest Use of "Boy" ment.
+Africans Protest Use of "Boy"

+Despite his painful ailment

+and worry over the future of

+his wife and children when he

-Despite his painful ailment and worry over the future of magnificent artist, an intellecgress of Northern Rhodesia is "In most cases the need for the a foundation survey. challenging the whites' tradi- subsidy is unrelated to the size sibly designed to help them | world," said Dr. Burton Adkinsustain military establishments son, head of the foundation's they could not otherwise afford.
+The African National Congress of Northern Rhodesia is "In most cases the need for the challenging the whites' tradi- subsidy is unrelated to the size

+tional use of the word "boy" to of the nation's defense effort."

+sibly designed to help them | world," said Dr. Burton Adkinsustain military establishments son, head of the foundation's they could not otherwise afford.
 Office of Scientific Information.
-However, says Edwin L. Dale China publishes about 450 sci-The African National Con- Jr. in the June 1 N.Y.
-Times, entific periodicals according to Candidate A Good that rigid standards on recipients of ecomum of waste." nounce such a suggestion.
+However, says Edwin L. Dale China publishes about 450 sci-Jr. in the June 1 N.Y.
+Times, entific periodicals according to a foundation survey.

+and

+Soviet Government

+Build Aswan Dam

+According to Al Akhbar,

+Cairo daily, the Soviet government has offered to build the

+whole Aswan Dam for the

+Egyptians and to do it in six

+years instead of the projected

+The Soviet Union has loaned

+the United Arab Republic the

+equivalent of about \$100 million for work on the dam's

+first stage, which is scheduled

+to take four years.
+Total cost

+of the project has been esti-

+The International Olympic

+Committee has ousted the repmembership on the 64-nation

+mated at \$500 million.

+Ousted from

+Chiang Delegates

 of big business.